 Highly Effective Therapy for Lasting Recovery

 Neurofeedback is a proven and effective brain stimulation technique that facilitates heightened relaxation and focus.
-It is used mostly to treat patients suffering from a variety of mental disorders, including PTSD, depression and anxiety.
-The process works by stimulating the brain to produce desired thought patterns which place patients in positive mental states.
+It is used mostly to treat patients suffering from a variety of mental disorders, including PTSD, depression, and anxiety.
+The process works by stimulating the brain to produce desired thought patterns that place patients in positive mental states.
 The research department at Behavioral Health of the Palm Beaches has extensively researched the methodology and effectiveness of neurofeedback.
 They collaborate with our clinical professionals in order to create a results-oriented and evidence-based program.

 Neurofeedback has been an effective mental health treatment for over forty years, providing the following clinical benefits:

 - Decreased anxiety and depression

 A considerable amount of data illustrates neurofeedback\’s success in helping patients complete treatment programs for drugs and alcohol, including one notable 2005 study from the American Journal of Drug and Alcohol Abuse in which neurofeedback patients were compared to those simply receiving extra therapist time.

 - Increased their rate of program completion by 41%

 - Improved their ability to sustain attention and restrain impulsive behaviors